 The Casio Pathfinder Triple Sensor weighs only 2.12oz.
 The world time display also allows you to easily look for different time zones, making this watch ideal for those who travel frequently.

-The sunrise/sunset display feature is a handy feature for skiing and climbs, and the water resistance feature allows up to 330ft, so this one also works very well for non-ski activities such as snorkeling or swimming.
+The sunrise/sunset display feature is handy for skiing and climbs.
+The water resistance feature allows up to 330ft, so this one also works very well for non-ski activities such as snorkeling or swimming.

-One of the unique features of this watch is it’s solar powered.
-There is a built-in solar panel that recharges the battery using any light source, so you won’t need to buy batteries or worry about it going dead while you’re out on the mountain.
-Many users have praised its toughness and durability, saying how well it holds up despite extremely harsh conditions.
+One of the unique features of this watch is it’s solar-powered.
+A built-in solar panel recharges the battery using any light source, so you won’t need to buy batteries or worry about it going dead while you’re out on the mountain.
+Many users have praised its toughness and durability, saying that it holds up despite extremely harsh conditions.

-Considering some of the higher priced Sunnto and Garmin models on the list, this Casio watch is great value for money.
+Considering some of the higher-priced Sunnto and Garmin models on the list, this Casio watch is excellent value for money.

 It doesn’t connect to your phone via apps, but it has all the outdoor essentials that you’ll need.

 There is no need to activate anything when you go up the lift, as it has an auto-pause while on the lift and records descents.
 In between (say, when you’re having lunch or taking a break), you can pause it to save the battery.
-Once your day of skiing is done, simply stop the watch and look at your logs.
+After you’ve taken your final run of the day, stop the watch and you can start to use the information in the logs.

 Garmin Fenix 5X Plus

-If you have the budget and are into the latest and greatest gear, you’ll want to check out the premium Garmin Fenix 5X Plus.
+If you want a feature-packed smartwatch without paying the high price of the latest and greatest gear, you’ll want to check out the Garmin Fenix 5X Plus.

 Advanced fitness features: